 Beaver Creek Labradors

 This kennel showed up in the 1990s - about 10 years after Crist Culo.
 They practiced less intense line breeding - using distant relatives - compared with the inbreeding done at Crist Culo Kennels.
-According to Crist, this kennel culled silver puppies until they saw him advertising 'silver Labs' for sale.
-He volunteered to sell the puppies for them so they could, apparently, avoid the backlash of cross breeding.
-Eventually they chose to market their own puppies.
+According to Crist, this kennel culled silver puppies until they saw him advertising "silver Labs" for sale.
+He volunteered to sell the puppies for them so they could avoid the backlash of cross-breeding.
+Eventually, they chose to market their own puppies.

-Other breeders fell to the 'shiny object syndrome.'
-Some sourced their first dogs from early breeders, while others decided to breed their own 'silver Labs.'
-At least one was caught falsifying records and was suspended from AKC.
+Other breeders fell to the "shiny object syndrome."
+Some sourced their first dogs from early breeders, while others decided to breed their own silver Labs.
+At least one breeder was caught falsifying records and was suspended from AKC.

 There are a variety of stories told to explain the sudden appearance of "silver Labs" in the 1980s.

-A Dutch researcher created a database of Labs and traced most silver pedigrees back to two dogs from a large mid-western kennel.
-However he failed to mention that to register Labrador x Weimaraner puppies with the AKC, a false name and registration number from a Lab had to be used in place of the actual Weimaraner parent as noted in the recipe below.
-The dogs he pointed to were likely the "parents" only on paper.
+A researcher traced many silver pedigrees back to two dogs from a large mid-western kennel.
+To register crossbred puppies with the AKC, a false name and registration number from a Lab had to be used.
+Therefore the dogs he pointed to were likely the "parents" only on paper as the sire was probably a Weimaraner.

 Another oft-repeated myth is that the level of inbreeding at the Culo kennel resulted in the silver color.
 Rather the tremendous amount of inbreeding in these early silvers suggests producing the silver color was deliberate.

-It only took one fraudulent breeding to introduce the dilution gene to the Lab breed and then lots of inbreeding to develop a line of 'silver Labs.'
+It only took one fraudulent breeding to introduce the dilution gene to the Lab breed.
+Then lots of inbreeding to develop a line of 'silver Labs.'
 Since then there have been many more fraudulent registrations of Labrador x Weimaraner crosses registered as purebred Labs.

-Interesting how there were no 'silver Labs' until the mid-1900s.
+Interesting how there were no silver Labs until the mid-1900s.
 And for years after that they were only found in the US.
 There were none in the UK until many years later.
 The silvers there were all imported from the US or descended from imports.
-You would think if these dogs really are purebred Labradors that they would have shown up a long time ago in the breed's home country.
+If these dogs were purebred Labradors they would have shown up a long time ago in the breed's home country.

-It's not hard to make your own 'silver Lab' bloodline, but it will take at least three dogs and two generations.
+It's not hard to make your own 'silver Labrador,' but it will take at least three dogs and two generations.
 Oh, and if the AKC catches you, plan on at least a lengthy suspension.

 Step One:

-If you have full registration for a Lab male and a Lab female plus access to a male Weimaraner, you could breed the Weimaraner to the Lab female and fraudulently claim the puppies' father is the Lab male.
-With the vast number of puppies registered every year, AKC can't check each and every litter.
+You will need a Lab male and female each with full registration plus access to a male Weimaraner.
+Then breed the Weimaraner to the Lab female and fraudulently claim the puppies' father is the Lab male.
+With the vast number of puppies registered every year, AKC can't check every litter.

 Step Two: